Predict response for observations not used for training

 [label,score,cost] = kfoldPredict(obj)

-Vector of class labels of the same type as the response data used in training obj.
-Each entry of label corresponds to a predicted class label for the corresponding row of X.
+Vector of class labels of the same type as the response data

 The average misclassification cost is the mean misclassification cost for predictions made by the cross-validated classifiers trained on out-of-fold observations.
 The matrix of expected costs per observation is defined in Cost.